neozhu/mysite/content/en/_index.md

 # Showcases

-Discover my GitHub open-source projects powered by Python, JavaScript, and .NET — focused on clean architecture, continuous learning, and meaningful innovation.
+A selection of projects I've delivered across Blazor, ASP.NET MVC, blockchain, and IoT.
+Each one built with clean architecture, responsive performance, and a beautiful, modern UI.

 {{< /brick_showcases >}}